 The box stated that it required a 386DX or better processor, 4 MB of more of RAM, and approximately 50 MB of disk space.
 Nothing stopped you from installing it on a 386SX, but let’s just say it’s debatable whether installing it on such a machine or trying to use it was the more miserable experience.
 A much more realistic minimum was a 486 faster than 33 MHz, 8 GB of RAM, and 100 MB of disk space.
 But you really needed a Pentium to be happy with it, and I think Win95 did a lot to goose Pentium sales for Intel.
 I can only speculate how much money Microsoft made by selling $79 upgrades to people who quickly found their old machines couldn’t run it happily, so they came back to buy a new machine with Win95 pre-installed.
 But I know Best Buy was counting on a lot of that, or at the very least, selling a lot of RAM and video card and hard drive upgrades.

-That said, tweaking Win95 to run adequately on 486DX2 machines with 16 MB of RAM and 270, 340, or 420 MB hard drives quickly became my specialty.
+My first employer didn’t have the money to replace all its 486s with Pentiums right away.
+So tweaking Win95 to run adequately on 486DX2 machines with 16 MB of RAM and 270, 340, or 420 MB hard drives quickly became my specialty.
 I couldn’t make it great, but I could at least get those machines running well enough that everyone could do their job on them.

 Over time I built a large collection of tricks to squeeze more performance out of Win95, and some of them actually worked.
-When former coworkers who’d moved on to other opportunities started asking me for copies of my tips, I started to wonder if I had something.
+When former coworkers who’d moved on to other opportunities started asking me for copies of my tips compilation, I started to wonder if I had something.
 O’Reilly, better known as a publisher of Unix books, agreed with me that I did, so I expanded my tricks with detailed explanations and turned it into a book.

 Initially I was rather lukewarm about Win95 because it did very little that OS/2 didn’t do better, but Win95 was much more approachable.
 Microsoft’s marketing was never as good as Apple’s, but there’s a much shorter distance between Apple and Microsoft than there is between Microsoft and IBM.
 It was around the time of Win95 that we stopped talking about IBM-compatible PCs and just started calling them Windows PCs or, merely PCs.